-Such perverse trade can loosen (6.5) enough to compensate for the local loss in surplus by enabling trade for other value combinations, as illustrated in some of the examples below.
+Trade when V < C can loosen (6.5) enough to compensate for the local loss in surplus by enabling trade for other value combinations, as illustrated in examples below.

-MS's Theorem 2 shows that such perverse trade cannot occur in an equilibrium-incentive-efficient mechanism.

-(MS note however that their transfer function may require payment by a buyer who does not get the object, which is not ex-postindividually rational.)
+(MS's Theorem 2 shows that such perverse trade cannot occur in an equilibrium-incentive-efficient mechanism.
+MS note however that their transfer function may require payment by a buyer who does not get the object, which is not ex-post-individually rational.)